eaniket/Machine-Learning-for-natural-language-text-and-image-analysis/README.md

 this project and you will find several options like editing stop words, short forms, heavy-words, reduction ratio, etc in the application.

-Feel free to post your queries and I will try to solve them to the best of my abilities.
-Have a look at the packages_required file before proceeding.